Your Global Trade Knowledgebase

 Cash in Advance – Lowest risk for Exporter

-Cash in Advance is the most secure payment method for the seller.
+Cash in Advance is the one of the most secure method of payment for the seller.
 Suppliers may often request a deposit amount to get the products under production, then request the balance amount of the invoice or contract before the goods leave the supplier’s warehouse.
 Therefore there is no risk to the supplier on not receiving full payment for the goods.

 Letters of Credit (L/C)